omerbsezer/Fast-Kubernetes/README.md

 - Each pod has unique id (uid).
 - Each pod has unique IP address.
 - Containers in the same Pod run on the same Node (computer), and these containers can communicate with each other on the localhost.
-- Creation of the first pod, imperative way (with command):
+- Creation of the first pod, IMPERATIVE WAY (with command):
 ```
 kubectl run firstpod --image=nginx --restart=Never
 kubectl get pods -o wide